Parallaxer/Parallaxer/README.md

     let maxScrollDistanceY = scrollView.contentSize.height - scrollView.frame.height
     let scrollingInterval = ParallaxInterval(from: 0, to: maxScrollDistanceY)
     ```
-2) The scroll indicator shall travel up and down the full height of the scroll view's frame; this is very straight-forward:
+2) The scroll indicator shall travel up and down the full height of the scroll view's frame; this is straight-forward:
     ```Swift
     let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
     ```